randolan/Test/README.md

 `./arduino-builder-cli.sh -s "08\.|09\."`

 will build all sketch in _examples/09.USB_ and _examples/08.Strings_ directories
-  * To build a specific set of of boards using a pattern:
+  * To build a specific set of boards using a pattern:

 `./arduino-builder-cli.sh -b "F4"`